 In the instance of an online consultation, much of the above process remains the same.
 The primary difference is that the consultant should open their personal meeting room with Zoom for the session.
+Please use your official UT email so the system won't kick you out.
 Consultants should double-check to make sure the consultee has received an invitation to the event and should check with the desk if the consultee is very late joining the meeting.

-Consultant Procedures for 2023-24
+Consultant Procedures for 2024-25

-To increase the distance between you and the writer during in-person consultations, you should sit across the table from them, rather than directly next to them.
-Additionally, if the writer doesn't have two printed copies of their writing, you should use the screen sharing function of Zoom to view their document.
+If the writer needs to share their paper electronically, use the screen sharing function of Zoom to view their document.
 Doing this will allow the writer to maintain full control of their document on their device, while you can view it on your own laptop or a UWC computer.
 When screen sharing through Zoom during an in-person consultation, make sure both you and your consultee mute your audio.